 OptiMOS™ and StrongIRFET™ low and medium voltage power MOSFETs for low-, medium-, and high-power applications and CoolMOS™ high-voltage power MOSFETs for various applications

 N-Channel Power MOSFET subcategories

-An N-Channel MOSFET uses electrons to create a current channel.
+An N-channel MOSFET uses electrons to create a current channel.
 This allows electrons to move quickly and easily through the current when the MOSFET is activated and switched on.
-Because of the specific characteristics of N-Channel MOSFETs, the mobility of the carriers is approximately 2 to 3 times higher than that of a P-channel for the same RDS(on) value, and the P-Channel chip must be 2 to 3 times the size of the N-Channel.
-For this reason, using MOSFET transistor N-Channels for high current applications is often the preferred choice.
+Because of the specific characteristics of N-channel MOSFETs, the mobility of the carriers is approximately two to three times higher than that of a P-channel for the same RDS(on) value, and the P-channel chip must be two to three times the size of the N-channel.
+For this reason, using MOSFET transistor N-channels for high current applications is often the preferred choice.

 Explore the complete range of N-channel power MOSFETs here:

 - 12 V-40 V N-channel MOSFETs

 N-channel trench MOSFETs provide very low RDS(on) performance for power applications with low to medium voltages.
 Infineon’s single N-channel trench MOSFETs offer extremely fast switching and efficient performance.

 N-channel power MOSFET applications

 This broad portfolio of OptiMOS™, StrongIRFET™ and CoolMOS™ solutions reduces footprint, boosts current ratings, and optimizes thermal performance across a wide range of industrial and automotive applications.